Netflix/lemur/docs/faq.rst

 Common Problems
 ---------------

 In my startup logs I see *'Aborting...
-Lemur cannot locate db encryption key, is LEMUR_ENCRYPTION_KEY set?'*
+Lemur cannot locate db encryption key, is LEMUR_ENCRYPTION_KEYS set?'*
-  You likely have not correctly configured **LEMUR_ENCRYPTION_KEY**.
+  You likely have not correctly configured **LEMUR_ENCRYPTION_KEYS**.
 See :doc:`administration/index` for more information.